isdance/Cloud-DevOps-NanoDegree/5. Microservices at Scale using AWS & Kubernetes/README.md

 all: install lint test
 ```

 The step `make lint` will need `hadolint`.
-Here we use docker hadolint/hadolint to lint Dockerfile
+Here we use docker hadolint/hadolint to lint Dockerfile.
+But in `CircleCI` we have to download it, see details in `.circleci/config.yml`, please install it by running `sudo wget -O /bin/hadolint https://github.com/hadolint/hadolint/releases/download/v1.16.3/hadolint-Linux-x86_64 && sudo chmod +x /bin/hadolint`

 Try to run `make lint` and see if there is any error